xdeng26-cloud/macroai-regime-engine/README.md

 streamlit run app.py
 ```

+## The end for now
+Please let me know any suggestions for future update/ projects. :D

 ## Disclaimer

 MacroAI is for research and educational use only.
 It is not financial advice and is not a recommendation to buy or sell any security.
+If anyone is gonna use my code, at least credit me or let me know, thx.